pkch/stream_executors/README.md

 ## StreamExecutor

-`StreamExecutor.map` acquires only a part of the inputs in advance (as specified by the client in the parameter `buffer_size`), and does it in the background.
+`StreamExecutor` attempts to address some of the limitations of the standard library `Executor.map` by acquiring only a part of its inputs in advance (as specified by the client in the parameter `buffer_size`), and doing that in the background.

-The standard library `ThreadPoolExecutor.map` and `ProcessPoolExecutor.map`
-acquire all of the inputs in advance, synchronously.
-This has several
+By comparison, the standard library `ThreadPoolExecutor.map` and `ProcessPoolExecutor.map` acquire all of the inputs in advance, synchronously.
+As a result:
-limitations:

 1. The entire input is stored in memory.
 This makes `Executor.map` incompatible with the builtin `map` that uses iterators to support processing